 Blossom is not only beautiful to look at, it also supports a variety of wildlife.
-Open your window and notice how the warm spring air fluffs up the petals on blossom trees, or take a moment on your daily walk or run to look out for birds that might be attracted to these trees down your street.
+Take a moment on your daily walk or run to look out for birds, butterflies or bees that might be attracted to blossom trees down your street.

 Blossoming trees in our care

 We care for hundreds of trees that blossom in the spring, many of which are historical varieties.
 This includes the tree said to inspire Newton's theory of gravity and the orchard that Thomas Hardy loved to play in as a child.